 (b) At the first meeting of the Committee in each calendar year, the Committee shall decide by majority vote whether to hold a Massachusetts oral and/or practical examination in a given calendar year, which decision shall be binding upon all applicants who take the licensure examination within that calendar year.
 The Committee may determine the rules governing any state examination.
 Whenever a Massachusetts examination is required, the Committee shall send written notification of the examination results to the applicant.

 (c) An applicant must pass each of the examination components to pass the licensure examination.
-The passing score for the examination component shall be set by the testing entity and the passing scores shall not be known prior to the exam.
-An applicant for initial licensure must take all examinations in the English language.

-(d) Passing the NCCAOM examination and the CNT course are prerequisites for taking any Massachusetts oral and/or practical examination that may be required by the Committee.
+The passing score for the examination component shall be set by the testing entity and the passing scores shall not be known prior to the exam. (d) Passing the NCCAOM examination and the CNT course are prerequisites for taking any Massachusetts oral and/or practical examination that may be required by the Committee.

-(5) Committee Procedure for Evaluating Applications.

-(a) If an application for full licensure by examination is complete and filed on time, the Committee will make a preliminary evaluation of the applicant's credentials and decide whether to allow the applicant to take the examination.
-The Committee will inform the applicant of its decision 30 days prior to the date of the licensure examination, when such notice is possible.
+(5) Application Procedure.

-(b) Passing the licensure examination does not of itself entitle an applicant to be licensed.
+(a) Passing the licensure examination does not of itself entitle an applicant to be licensed.
 Upon receipt of an applicant's passing scores, the Committee shall review the applicant's application, and shall inform the applicant of its decision on licensure.

-5.02: continued

-(c) At any stage during the review of an application, the Committee or its Licensing Subcommittee may require an applicant to provide additional information, or appear personally before the Committee, the Licensing Subcommittee, or their designated representative for the purpose of answering questions pertaining to the application.
+(b) At any time during the review of an application, the Committee or its Licensing Subcommittee may require an applicant to provide additional information, or appear personally before the Committee, the Licensing Subcommittee, or their designated representative for the purpose of answering questions pertaining to the application.

-(d) The Committee may, at its discretion, require an applicant to hire a credentials evaluation service approved by the Committee to evaluate the applicant's credentials of an applicant.
+(c) The Committee may, at its discretion, require an applicant to hire a credentials evaluation service approved by the Committee to evaluate the applicant's credentials.
 The applicant shall pay for the evaluation.

 (6) Committee Denial of Applications.
-The Committee will inform an applicant in writing of the reasons his/her application was denied.
+The Committee will inform an applicant in writing of the reasons his or her application was denied.
 If the Committee denies an application for reasons other than an applicant's failing the licensure examination, the applicant may submit a written request within 60 days from the date of denial that the application be reconsidered by the Committee, stating the reasons why the Committee should reverse its decision.
-An applicant may submit a request for reconsideration only once, unless the applicant states additional facts or circumstances that the applicant was unaware of at the time he/she made his/her first request and that are relevant to the Committee's decision.
+An applicant may submit a request for reconsideration only once, unless the applicant states additional facts or circumstances that the applicant was unaware of at the time he/she made his or her first request and that are relevant to the Committee's decision.

 (7) Re-examination for Licensure.